-More Information on Basilica of St Sernin in Toulouse
+More information on the Basilica of St Sernin in Toulouse

-- The main church of the Basilica of Saint-Sernin is open daily from 8.30 am.
+- The main church of the Basilica of Saint-Sernin is typically open daily from 8:45 am.
 Closing times vary by day and season.
 Check times on their official website.

 - There is a small fee to enter the crypt and ambulatory; both have varied opening hours.